antiguru/rahmen/README.md

 Rahmen is a lightweight tool to present an image slideshow while consuming little resources.
 It takes a list of files or a pattern, and periodically shows the next image.

+Below the image, some information gathered from the image's metadata will be shown.
+Right now, this is location data, time and date (formatted to German m.d.yyyy, h:mm), and the creator info (gathered from the copyright info set in the camera).
+If the data is not found, nothing is displayed.
+It's planned to make this feature configurable in the future.

 Rahmen is designed to run on low-power devices, such as the Raspberry Pi 1.
 While it is not heavily optimized to consume little resources, some effort has been put into loading, pre-processing and rendering images.